Zurkon/buttercut-extractor/README.md

 Download audio file from Youtube videos

 optional arguments:
   -h, --help              show this help message and exit -i [URL]                URL from the video that you want extract audio.
   -p, --playlist          Indicates that the URL is a playlist.
-The program will download audio of each video in the playlist.
+It will download each audio in the playlist.
   -o [FOLDER]             Create a Folder with the specified name and save the audio files in it.
 ```

 ## Splitter arguments